A Fast and Simple Gmail Workflow

 Slow reply — If I need more time to reply, I add a special label to the email so I can find and follow up on it later.
 I type

-to pull up the label menu, enter my label name, hitEnter
+lto pull up the label menu, enter my label name, hitEnter, then hit}to move on.I use a short label name like

-since it's faster to type.
-So the full sequence is something likel!<enter>}
+!since it's faster to type.
+So the full sequence is something likel!<enter>}.

 The main friction here is clicking the Unsubscribe link.
 Otherwise, I can get through the first three types here in seconds.